 Demographic pressure within cities is leading to traffic congestion and is affecting the quality of life of the people.
 As the population grows in metropolitan areas, cities have to find a way of achieving high carrying capacity from the existing road system.
 This is not going to be solved by only adding highways.

-The first generation Intelligent Traffic Systems (ITS) were trialled across Europe for several years.
-Early generation ITS were characterised by high maintenance cost and poor quantity and quality of real time capturing of data.
+The first generation Intelligent Traffic Systems (ITS) were trialed across Europe for several years.
+Early generation ITS were characterized by high maintenance costs and poor quantity and quality of real-time capturing of data.

 Regardless of how much technology put on the road, human drivers can possibly foul things up.
-We perhaps, also need to improve human behaviour.
+We perhaps, also need to improve human behavior.